Vivid-Vortex/Misc/CommandsAndShortcuts/vscode/vscode-zip-version-lightweight/vscode-zip-lightweight-notes.md

   2. Paste your saved `data` folder next to `Code.exe`

 > ✅ When you launch `Code.exe`, all your settings and extensions will be restored just as they were.

+**💡 Want a ready-made lightweight `data` folder?**
+You can use the [vs-code-lightweight-data-folder](https://github.com/Vivid-Vortex/vs-code-lightweight-data-folder.git) repository.
+Just clone or download its contents and place the `data` folder next to `Code.exe` for an instant minimal setup.

 ---